hopsoft/turbo_boost-commands/README.md

 ## Why TurboReflex?

-[Turbo Frames](https://turbo.hotwired.dev/reference/frames) primarily focus on targeted navigation, content loading, and browser history.
-It's a powerful set of tools but can prove cumbersome when building reactive applications.
+[Turbo Frames](https://turbo.hotwired.dev/reference/frames) are a terrific technology that can help you build modern reactive web applications.
+They are similar to [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) in that they focus on features like discrete isolated content, browser history, and scoped navigation... *with the caveat that they share their parent's DOM tree.*

-**TurboReflex** provides a thin layer to extend Turbo Frames with client triggered reflexes [*(think RPC)*](https://en.wikipedia.org/wiki/Remote_procedure_call) that run before Turbo Frames execute.
+**TurboReflex** extends Turbo Frames and adds support for client triggered reflexes [*(think RPC)*](https://en.wikipedia.org/wiki/Remote_procedure_call).
+Reflexes let you *sprinkle* ✨ in functionality that doesn't warrant the ceremony of typical [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) boilerplate *(routes, controllers, actions, etc...)*.
+Reflexes are great for features that ride atop RESTful resources.
+Things like making selections, toggling switches, etc...
+Basically any feature where you've been tempted to create a non-RESTful action in a controller.

+**Reflexes improve the developer experience (DX) of creating modern reactive applications.**
+They share the same mental model as React and other client side frameworks.

+1. **Trigger an event**
+2. **Change state**
+3. **(Re)render to reflect the state change**
+4. *repeat...*

+*The primary distinction being that **state** is wholly managed by the server.*

-This means that reactivity runs over HTTP.
+Also, the fact that TurboReflex is a lightweight Turbo Frame extension means that reactivity runs over HTTP.
 **Web sockets are NOT used for the reactive critical path!** 🎉

 ## Sponsors